Boundless wind and moon—the eye within eyes,

 The Heart Sutra in the context of its relationship to koans and what koans are.
 I want to pursue that line a little bit.
 And the first thing to say about – probably the first attitude people have to koans is that they are a sort of tool, a gadget of some kind, and you use them and you concentrate on them, and you use them – a can opener for the mind

-Audio: Allison sits with the beautiful preface to the Blue Cliff Record – before Bodhidharma’s encounter with Emperor Wu.
-Noticing our strategies of controlling experience, which shut life out.
+PZI Zen Online Audio: Allison sits with the beautiful preface to the Blue Cliff Record, before Bodhidharma’s encounter with Emperor Wu.
+Noticing our strategies for controlling experience, which shut life out.
 Issa’s story of love and loss.
-As recorded April 21st.
+As recorded April 21 2020.

 John Tarrant talks about the bond between Daoism and Chan Zen.
 See transcription with same name :https://www.pacificzen.org/library/knock-on-any-door-daoist-masters-zen-koans/